gyr0104/Pair-wise-Similarity-Mo/README.md

-Code release for the paper Learning Calibrated Class Centers for Few-shot Classification by Pair-wise Similarity.
+Code release for the paper "Learning Calibrated Class Centers for Few-shot Classification by Pair-wise Similarity".

 The code will be released soon